 People who suffer from MS often say they struggle to find the right word.
 They find this embarrassing in a social context, leading to social isolation.
 A degree of understanding by loved ones will lead to a reduction in stress and anxiety.

 We all need to be able to maintain a certain attention span to lead a healthy lifestyle.
 If we’re unable to focus, this results in multiple tasks left unfinished and an air of dissatisfaction.
 Neuropsychologists can train patients to manage this problem with exercises and by minimising distractions from their surroundings.
 It is important patients’ family members give support.

 The impact of MS on an individual’s ability to interpret objects in their field of vision means DVLA has a rule to check MS sufferers’ fitness to drive every 3 years.
 Visuospatial weakness can also lead to falls, difficulties with reading and writing and finding other everyday tasks a struggle.
 What looks like clumsiness is very difficult for friends and family to understand; neuropsychologists can assist by supporting patients to function at the highest possible level.

 At Circle Rehabilitation, we have the expertise of a multidisciplinary team including clinicians, physiotherapists, occupational therapists, clinical psychologists and dieticians, dedicated to providing comprehensive services for patients with multiple sclerosis.
-To improve the quality of our services, we share learning and expertise with our partners VAMED, whose European rehabilitation model we are pioneering in the UK.

 Learn more about Circle Rehabilitation’s treatments for multiple sclerosis at www.circlerehabilitation.co.uk/multiple-sclerosis/